Mahoning County, Ohio: Politics

 At the statewide level, Mahoning County generally votes Democratic as well.
 Since 1970, the county has only voted Republican three times at the gubernatorial level – in the landslide elections of 1994, 2014, and 2022.

-Between 2012 and 2022, Mahoning County was split between Ohio's 13th Congressional District and Ohio's 6th Congressional District.
-After the 2020 redistricting cycle, the county was moved entirely into the 6th district, which is currently represented by Congressman Bill Johnson.
+Between 2012 and 2022, Mahoning County was split between Ohio's 13th congressional district and Ohio's 6th congressional district.
+After the 2020 redistricting cycle, the county was moved entirely into the 6th district.